In our latest Webinar, we shared insights on the tax advantages produced by investing in Multifamily properties. The key takeaways are below.

 Cost segregation is a strategic tax planning tool that allows companies and individuals who have constructed, purchased, expanded, or remodeled any kind of real estate to increase cash flow by accelerating depreciation deductions and deferring income taxes.
 A cost segregation study performed by a cost segregation engineering firm dissects the construction cost or purchase price of the property that would otherwise be depreciated over 27.5 years, the useful life of a residential building.
-The primary goal of a cost segregation study is to identify all property-related costs that can be depreciated over 5, 7, and 15 years.
-As a result, we’ll see significant deductions which can result in a sizable “paper loss” in the early years of owning the asset.
+A cost segregation study’s primary goal is to identify all property-related costs that can be depreciated over 5, 7, and 15 years.
+As a result, we’ll see significant deductions, which can result in a sizable “paper loss” in the early years of owning the asset.

-- Bonus Depreciation – One of the major changes with the Tax Cuts and Jobs Act of 2017 was the bonus depreciation provision, where business can take 100% bonus depreciation on a qualified property purchased after September 27th, 2017.
+- Bonus Depreciation: One of the major changes with the Tax Cuts and Jobs Act of 2017 was the bonus depreciation provision, where businesses can take 100% bonus depreciation on a qualified property purchased after September 27th, 2017.

-- Accelerated Depreciation – Accelerated depreciation is any method of depreciation used for accounting or income tax purposes that allows greater deductions in the earlier years of the life of an asset.
+- Accelerated Depreciation: Accelerated depreciation is any method of depreciation used for accounting or income tax purposes that allows greater deductions in the earlier years of an asset’s life.

-When the asset is sold and the partnership is terminated, initial equity and profits are distributed to the passive investors.
-The IRS classifies the profit portion as long-term capital gain.
+When you sell the asset, and the partnership ends, passive investors receive the initial equity and profits.
+Thus, the IRS classifies the profit portion as a long-term capital gain.